ndarr/poem-oairwise-preference-dataset/README.md

 ## Annotation results review
 To review annotation results from AMT follow the code in *metrics.ipynb*

-## Consilidation of single annotations
+## Consolidation of single annotations
-As the questions for annotations have been split up a consilidated dataset can be created by using the code in *consilidate.ipynb*
+As the questions for annotations have been split up a consolidated dataset can be created by using the code in *consolidate.ipynb*